 If you are a Chef moving to Australia, you must complete the mandatory Chef skills assessment as part of your visa application.
 351311 is the Chef ANZSCO Code.

-After passing the Chef skills assessment, you will receive your Australian Certificate IV in Commercial Cookery.
+After passing the skill assessment for chef, you will receive your Australian Certificate IV in Commercial Cookery.
 This will be extremely useful for finding work once you arrive in Australia.

 Documentary Evaluation for Australia’s Chef